5 ways to get prompt payment on your invoices

 Chasing debtors takes time, and a lot of it.
 You have to check your books, find out what’s unpaid, and decide what to do about each outstanding invoice.
 Then you have to compose a well-thought-out email (or make a call) that treads the fine line between being polite and being firm.
 It’s a complete distraction from your core business.

-You might find it hard to press late-paying clients for personal reasons.
 Perhaps you worry about bringing financial tension into a working relationship.
 It can feel awkward and uncomfortable, even if you know you have every right to be paid.

 Prompt payment can be yours